cailllev/paRSA/Threat_Modelling.md

    - public keyfile contains no sensitive information
    - => no attack possible

-### Attack on encripted file
+### Attack on encrypted file
- - reverse engineer data in encripted files
+ - reverse engineer data in encrypted files
    - rsa algorithm is considered to be secure
    - => no attack possible